The MSPAS program will admit no more than 30 students.

-- Three recommendations from any of the following: professor, medical colleague, supervisor, clergy.
+- Three letters of recommendations from any of the following: professor, medical colleague, supervisor, clergy.
 References from friends and family members are not acceptable.
 Submit through CASPA.

 - Personal statement: 250 words.
 Why do you wish to attend CBU?
 Submit through CASPA.